mike-french/myrex/README.md

 ```
 So about 100,000 matches per second when returning all results,
-and 15 ms to return the first match while 864k traversals
+and 15 ms to return the first match while up to 864k traversals
 are initiated in parallel.

 Results are for Windows running on Intel i7-8550U @ 1.80GHz,